Trouser press

-A trouser press, also referred to by the trademarked name Corby trouser press, is an electrical appliance used to smooth the wrinkles from a pair of trousers (pants).
+A trouser press, also referred to by the trademarked name Corby trouser press, is an electrical appliance used to smooth the wrinkles from a pair of trousers.
 They are commonly provided in hotel rooms worldwide, though may also be purchased for home use; they are generally associated with use by businessmen who require a formal appearance to their suit.

 RAF veteran Peter Corby, the inventor of the press, died in August 2021, at the age of 97.

 Trouser pressing process

 Most trousers creases occur on the bottom two-thirds of trouser legs, particularly around the back of the knee.
 Trouser presses are typically the tool for removing these creases without damaging the trousers.
 On a typical trouser press, the side levers are raised; and the trousers placed between the pressing plate and the cushioned heating pad.
 The press is slowly closed, the trousers gently pulled so that they align properly and the press dial turned on for heat.
 The press heats to around 60 C regardless of model type.
 It can take roughly 15 to 45 minutes to press the trousers depending on the model type and the thermostatically controlled heating pad will warm up and gently press out creases and wrinkles without scorching the trousers.